-A large fridge near the back of the store holds some very good looking (fresh) lunch options for take away and a smaller fridge contains some delicious looking cupcakes.
-If a snack is what you are after, simply fill up a reusable glass jar with some of the delicious sweet or savoury goods that are on display.
+A large fridge near the back of the store holds some very good-looking (fresh) lunch options for taking away and a smaller fridge contains some delicious-looking cupcakes.
+If a snack is what you are after, simply fill up a reusable glass jar with some of the delicious sweet or savory goods that are on display.
 I assure you, there is something for everyone.

-Tip: There are two locations, both of which are in a cool neighbourhood to walk around and admire the Jugendstil architecture.
+Tip: There are two locations, both of which are in a cool neighborhood to walk around and admire the Jugendstil architecture.

 Erasmus Bio Fine Dining Restaurant

-After dinner chef Marcello sits down with us and tells us their story over a glass of wine.
+After dinner, Chef Marcello sits down with us and tells us their story over a glass of wine.
 He shares his love for cooking and for bringing traditional Italian recipes to life with locally sourced ingredients.
-The traditional flavours are kept (one does not touch the taste of a Parmigiana) but the shape and consistency is free to be played with.
+The traditional flavors are kept (one does not touch the taste of a Parmigiana) but the shape and consistency are free to be played with.
 Certain ingredients are sourced from Italy (ex: The traditional Parmigiana) but the vast majority is from this very region.